 Historically Faithful WW1 Trenches & Battlefields for use with Minifigures

 The Great War was the first global conflict of the industrial age and launched on a wave of patriotic fervor and optimism.
-As we commemorate this Great War, Minifig Battlefields is producing faithful reproductions of the Trenches and Battlefields for you to tell your story using British, French and German minifigure soldiers.
-Compatible with other well know brick brands, our military kits will enable you to learn, animate and tell your story.
+As we commemorate this Great War, Minifig Battlefields has produced faithful reproductions of the Trenches and Battlefields for to tell stories using British, French and German minifigure soldiers.
+Compatible with other well know brick brands, our military kits will enable you to learn through visual art and animated stories.

 Trenches & Battlefields